square/Ackbar/README.md

         pod install

-**IMPORTANT**: Open `Ackbar/Assertions/README.swift` and follow the instructions to manually integrate the traps into your app target.
-For more details see [the design section](#distributionmethod).
+**IMPORTANT**: Open `Ackbar/Assertions/README.swift` and follow the instructions to manually integrate the assertions into your app target.
+For more details see [the distribution method section](#distribution-method).

 ## Usage